Saint Catherine's Monastery: Stainless Steel Boxing Project

-The Saint Catherine Foundation partnered with the Ligatus Research Centre at London’s University of the Arts to order the creation of steel boxes for the storage and transportation of rare manuscripts contained within the library at St. Catherine’s Monastery at Mt.
+The Saint Catherine Foundation partnered with the Ligatus Research Centre at London's University of the Arts to order the creation of steel boxes for the storage and transportation of rare manuscripts contained within the library at St. Catherine's Monastery at Mt.
 Sinai.
 The objective of the Saint Catherine Foundation is to house 2,187 parchment manuscripts in individual boxes made from stainless steel.
 These are determined to provide the best protection against the desert environment, natural disasters such as earthquakes, and erosion from age.

 Stainless steel was recommended over wooden boxes due to the potential of acidic gasses being released inside a sealed box, damaging any pigments in the miniatures that are pH sensitive.
 Stainless steel boxes are resistant to insect attack while wooden boxes are not.
-Wood boxes tend to offer more insulation against heat penetration in case of a fire but are inflammable whereas stainless steel is not.
+Wood boxes tend to offer more insulation against heat penetration in case of a fire but are flammable whereas stainless steel is fireproof.
 Each case utilizes an oxygen starvation system allowing for greater protection against fire damage.

 Each box is created from a 304 grade stainless steel sheet, cut from an Amada guillotine, and formed by a CNC punch press.
 Corner seams are hand welded and polished with precision.
 The inside of each steel box is lined with a polyester foam called Plastazote.
 Each manuscript is wrapped in acid-free card stock and placed with its spine opposite to the side with the handle.
 Pressure of the weight of the book is borne by the spine should the box be carried by the handle.